 The 5DS R is a recent model that features in the current product line-up of Canon.
 In contrast, the K-1 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the K-1 was succeeded by the Pentax K-1 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Pentax and Canon websites.

 Review summary: Pentax K-1 vs Canon 5DS R

 So what conclusions can be drawn?
 Is there a clear favorite between the Pentax K-1 and the Canon 5DS R?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Pentax K-1:

 - High quality composites: Can combine several shots after pixel-shifting its sensor.

 - Better image quality: Scores markedly higher (10 points) in the DXO overall assessment.

 - More dynamic range: Captures a larger spectrum of light and dark details (2.2 EV of extra DR).